curl/everything-curl/callback-progress.md

     curl_easy_setopt(handle, CURLOPT_XFERINFODATA, custom_pointer);

-The callback gets told how much data libcurl will transfer and has transferred, in number of bytes. **dltotal** is the total number of bytes libcurl expects to download in this transfer. **dlnow** is the number of bytes downloaded so far. **ultotal** is the total number of bytes libcurl expects to upload in this transfer. **ulnow** is the number of bytes uploaded so far.
+The callback gets told how much data libcurl will transfer and has transferred, in number of bytes:

+ - **dltotal** is the total number of bytes libcurl expects to download in this transfer.
+ - **dlnow** is the number of bytes downloaded so far.
+ - **ultotal** is the total number of bytes libcurl expects to upload in this transfer.
+ - **ulnow** is the number of bytes uploaded so far.

 Unknown/unused argument values passed to the callback will be set to zero (like if you only download data, the upload size will remain 0).
 Many times